davidhaas6/rat-news-tycoon/README.md

 # Rat News Tycoon

-Build your media mogul and get the news out there.
+Build your rat media mogul and get that news out there.
+SOMEONE'S GOTTA DO IT!

-Built with React.
+Built with React <3